 These bookstores vary quite a lot in their quality and focus, and naturally, the vast majority focus principally (as they should) on French books.
 So although this post is in English, you should be aware that visiting them as a monolingual Anglophone will quickly lead you to disappointment.

 But there are some real treasures, including some delightful old bookstores with historically important books more than half a century old, and some which are even older.
 There are also some distinctly mediocre bookshops, which offer little.
 And in trying to list of all of these, one is bound to run into the problem that there are a huge number of establishments selling books which are not per se bookstores, such as museums.
 But the regular bookstores, at least, can be listed, for the benefit of all.

-Note: My particular tastes tend to run toward classics, novels, and history books, with occasional interest in language books and for recipe books.
+Note: My particular tastes tend to run toward classics, novels, and history books, with occasional interest in language and recipe books.
 This post is naturally influenced by that, and I advise taking that into account.

 1. Calligrammes Libraire

 Probably the most prestigious—and dare I say the best—bookstore in La Rochelle, Calligrammes occupied two stories and is situated on the Place de Verdun, at the center of La Rochelle.
 Its collection of books is highly diverse and extensive, including cuisine books, history, a very large selection of literature, travel and language books, and a host of other books on really any subject, it seems.

 In addition to its commercial activities, the bookstore is also notable for sometimes having authors come by.
 I remember seeing an advertisement for Gabriel Tallent, the author of the American bestseller My Absolute Darling, who appeared at the bookstore in October 2018.
 While I didn't attend and can't provide any details, it still evidently shows the attendance of literary figures there.
 Certainly something to ask about if one goes there.